jooby-dev/jooby-docs/docs/mtx1/commands/SetDemandParameters.md

 # SetDemandParameters

-Request/response to setup the additional archives.
+Request/response to setup the parameters for voltage graphs and SAIDI.

 The command access level is [READ_ONLY](../basics.md#command-access-level).